jkkummerfeld/text2sql-data/known-issues.md

 # GeoQuery

+- Variables names don't include the type (all are `varN`, but the type is specified in the `variables` data).
 - [Logical form] Refers to information that does not exist, e.g. city size.
 - [Logical form] Inconsistent use of `US`.
 - [Logical form] Treats modifiers inconsistently (e.g. `largest` vs. `largest population` even though we only have population as a measure of size).